rutipop/TalkingWithServer/README.txt

-basic Android app that shows how to communicate with a server
+Basic Android app that shows how to communicate with a server